OK

 Host

 The Journal Club is led by Dr. Julija Cirule-Galuza, Head of the Liepāja Children’s Palliative Care Service in Latvia, and founder of two Journal Clubs for palliative care professionals (in Latvian and English/Russian).
-Occasionally, we also invite authors of the publications to join the discussion.

-Date: September 18, 2025 (Thursday)
+Date: December 18, 2025 (Thursday)

 Time: 13:00 CET